tony-michaelson/tony-michaelson.github.io/_posts/2023-12-28-how-to-select-the-right-language-for-your-next-project.md

 | Long-term Maintenance | Fully automated and documented devops pipelines, standard gitflow, gitlab project, automated unit/integration testing, regular dependency update intervals, agile, near-zero tech-debt, and hand off to another team for LTS |
 | Personal Resonance and Team Skills | Ideally same language for the front end and backend for speed and to enable any team member to work on any part of the system |

 After investigation, various candidates have been identified as the top choices given the capabilities for mobile development and using the same language for the backend.
-Of these options Dart and Kotlin would be completely new to the team.
+Of these options Dart and Kotlin would be completely new to me.

 - Dart (w/Flutter)
 - TypeScript (w/React Native or Ionic)